bill556/Call-Monitor/README.md

 ###2.
 To monitor the state of the mobile phone to determine whether there is a call.
 ###3.
 The receiving system to make calls from radio to start recording.
 ###4.
 The recording files are stored in SDCard root directory.
 ###5.
-If you have any questions, both Please free Me.
+If you have any questions, both Please Issues Me.